How to Do a Year in Review Video on Instagram

 Open the recap template you've chosen to use and tap the "Add media" button at the bottom of the screen.

-When you're in the correct album, start selecting your photos and videos.
+When you're in the correct album, select your photos and videos.
 Select them in the order that you want them to appear in the template.
 Instagram will automatically trim them to fit the template.

 Note: If you didn't capture a ton of video this year but still like the look of a video smashcut, add some live photos into the mix.
-Instagram adds Live photos as video clips instead of static photos, giving you that cinematic feel even if you're not a big videographer.
+Instagram adds Live photos as video clips instead of static photos.

-Step 3) Finalize and Share Your 2023 Recap
+Step 3) Finalize and Share Your Year-End Recap

 There's not much else you need to do, which is of course the beauty of templates.